brickbazooka9/Entrepreneur_CW1/README.md

 #### Why This Approach Works

-Starting with an incubator/accelerator de-risks our early stages by providing capital, expertise, and investor access, critical for a proptech startup needing to prove product-market fit.
-The staged funding rounds align with milestones—building, scaling, and globalizing—while our London base leverages a prime real estate market to attract angels and VCs.
-By targeting a £50 million valuation, we position ScuderiaEstate for an IPO, unlocking public capital to redefine property valuation worldwide.
+Starting with an incubator/accelerator mitigates early-stage risks by providing capital, expertise, and investor access—essentials for a proptech startup like Entrepreneurs to establish product-market fit.
+Our staged funding rounds align with key milestones—building, scaling, and globalizing—while our London headquarters taps into a premier real estate market to attract angel investors and venture capitalists.
+Targeting a £50 million valuation positions ScuderiaEstate for an exit strategy, either through acquisition or an IPO on the London Stock Exchange, unlocking public capital to redefine property valuation globally.
+Should we significantly disrupt the proptech sector, we could aim for a £100-£250 million valuation, potentially pursuing a Series C or later round to raise £20–£50 million, fueling broader global expansion prior to an IPO or strategic acquisition.

-This investment will help us acquire ~700K downloads and retail ~170K Quarterly Active Users (QAU), this projection was based on the below assumptions:
+**Note:** This investment will help us acquire ~700K downloads and retail ~170K Quarterly Active Users (QAU), this projection was based on the below assumptions:
 1. 1-Quarter User Retention = 10%
 2. 2-Quarters User Reterntion = 5%
 3. 3-Quarters User Retention = 3%
 4. Avg Cost per customer acquistion/download = £15